-The Philadelphia Orchard Project partnered with and The Woodlands to establish the POP Learning Orchard at The Woodlands, a space designed for education, inspiration, and interaction with the environment.
+The Philadelphia Orchard Project partnered with The Woodlands to establish the POP Learning Orchard at The Woodlands, a space designed for education, inspiration, and interaction with the environment.
 Through the time and efforts of the POP team, weekly volunteers, and our supporters, the orchard has expanded with a variety of new annual crops, fruit and nut trees, perennial herbs and flowers as well as new infrastructure additions that will continue to support the mission of becoming an educational hub for best ecological orchard care practices.

 In spring 2020, POP planted a one-acre demonstration orchard in the northwest quadrant of The Woodlands along Woodland Ave, containing 60 fruit and nut trees, pollinator plants, and berry gardens.
 Additional companion plantings and a shade garden featuring diverse edible, medicinal, and pollinator-friendly perennials were added in 2021 and 2022, funded in part by the Hardy Plant Society.
-POP uses the alleyways between the young tree rows to grow prolific crops such as sweet peas, black-eyed peas, peppers, basil and ground cherries for donation to folks experiencing food insecurity in our community via Get Fresh Daily, Food Not Bombs West Philly, and directly into the hands of our neighbors through The Fridge on 52nd Street.
+POP uses the alleyways between the young tree rows to grow prolific crops such as collard greens, black-eyed peas, peppers, garlic and basil for donation to folks experiencing food insecurity in our community via Get Fresh Daily and Food Not Bombs West Philly.
 POP also has an ongoing partnership with True Love Seeds and saves seeds from Clemson Spineless Okra and other crops for distribution.